 Schedule Your Vasectomy in Tyler, TX

-If you would like to talk to with specialist Dr. Williams about a vasectomy in Tyler, TX, please give us a call at (903) 262-3900.
+If you would like to talk with specialist R. Clay Williams, D.O. about a vasectomy in Tyler, TX, please give us a call at (903) 262-3900.
 We are a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall and Kilgore.